 Once approval is received from the client, the Building Designer prepares detailed architectural drawings and documentation, showing internal and external layouts of the building.
 Prepares working drawings showing plans, elevations, sections, materials and finishes, as well as other aspects such as layouts, plumbing, drainage, car parking and landscaping

 Liaises with relevant consultants (engineers, quantity surveyors, building surveyors, planning professionals etc) to ensure all aspects required for the project are adequately addressed.
 Examines relevant codes and local council by-laws in the course of undertaking project documentation

 We offer our services to the entire Melbourne area including Northern, Western, Southern & Eastern suburbs and have dealt with most councils in these areas.
-We have completed projects from Yarrawonga to Inverloch & from Mansfield to Foster.
-No area of Victoria is too hard for us so give us a call & let us help you out.
+We have completed projects from Yarrawonga to Inverloch, Mansfield to Foster & Hobart to Ulvertsone.
+No area of Victoria or Tasmania is too hard for us so give us a call & let us help you out.

-Bushfire zoning has recently been changed to reflect the possible risk of bushfire attack in areas of Victoria.
+Bushfire zoning has recently been changed to reflect the possible risk of bushfire attack in areas of Victoria & Tasmania.
 Local councils can provide further information on these requirements.
 Bushfire maps are freely available online & Harvan Design will determine your level of risk prior to starting your project.

 Being a Building Designers Association of Victoria (BDAV) member, we provide a professional service, have up-to-date knowledge of industry issues, trends and regulations along with the experience and expertise to provide individualised designs to suit our clients’ needs.

 Building permit requirements are now based on the scope of building work rather than the value of the building work.
 Now implying the need for garages, carports and pergolas to have a permit.
 If you are unsure if your project requires a permit feel free to contact us for clarification